Newcomer's Guide to Nashville

-Born of a beloved local food-truck concept, Biscuit Love Brunch is the brick-and-mortar extension of chef-owners Karl and Sarah Worley’s passion for biscuit-focused Southern fare.
-Order at the counter, choosing from a selection of breakfast and lunch items, like Blacklock hash topped with a sunny-side-up egg, or a BCBLT, which is the classic sandwich tucked into a biscuit with tomato jam.
-There’s a carryout counter as well as a “ham bar,” which features hams from across the region, sliced and served with a crackerlike beaten biscuit.
-Waits can get heavy on the weekends, but the place is open until 3 p.m. daily and will soon start late-night service (7 p.m. to 3 a.m.) on the weekends.
+Born of a beloved local food-truck concept, Biscuit Love is the brick-and-mortar extension of chef-owners Karl and Sarah Worley’s passion for biscuit-focused Southern fare.
+Order at the counter, choosing from a selection of breakfast and lunch items, like the Lily, which is a biscuit-fied version of French toast, or a Wash Park, a burger between biscuits.
+John’s Ham Bar offers a selection of regional cured hams served with cracker-like beaten biscuits.
+Waits can get heavy on the weekends at all of the locations, but there’s a selection of curated local merchandise to browse while you wait.

 Hot Chicken: Hattie B’s Hot Chicken